-Brexit: British Prime Minister Theresa May heads to Brussels

-(CNN)After days of intense talks on Brexit, British Prime Minister Theresa May rushed to Brussels Friday morning to meet with top European Union officials.
+Brexit: UK makes 'sufficient progress' towards leaving the EU

+(CNN)The UK and the European Union have reached a preliminary agreement on Brexit after a week of intense negotiations.

+Border arrangements between Northern Ireland and the Republic of Ireland, which remains in the EU, had been a sticking point, with fears check points could damage both economies and undermine hard-won peace in the North.

-Talks between May's Conservatives and their governing partner, the far-right Northern Irish Democratic Unionist Party (DUP), stretched late into Thursday night, according to a DUP lawmaker.
+Following late night talks between British Prime Minister Theresa May's Conservatives and her governing partners, the far-right Northern Irish Democratic Unionist Party, May rushed to Brussels Friday where she met with European Commission President Jean-Claude Juncker.

-May and European Commission President Jean-Claude Juncker will give a joint press conference at 7:30 a.m. local time (1:30 a.m.
-ET).
-Following May's arrival, Juncker's chief of staff Martin Selmayr tweeted a picture of white smoke -- the sign used by the Vatican to signify the election of a new Pope.
+Speaking alongside May in the European capital, Juncker said, "we had to make the deal today," as a December 14 deadline approached.

+"Sufficient progress has now been made on the three terms of the divorce," Juncker said, referring to conditions the EU had requested regarding a number of issues including the Irish border.
+Negotiations for the UK to leave the EU can now proceed to the next stage.

-The parties came close to a deal earlier this week on proposed arrangements for Northern Ireland's border controls once the the UK leaves the European Union but it fell through after objections from the DUP.
+The parties had close to a deal earlier this week on proposed arrangements for Northern Ireland's border controls but it fell through after objections from the DUP.

-London and Brussels have been engaged in intense negotiations over securing an agreement from the European Union that "sufficient progress" has been made on the UK's withdrawal ahead of an EU leaders summit on December 14.

 What's on the table?